navazsayani/brandforgeAi/BLUEPRINT.md

 ## 5. Database Schema (Firestore)

 -   **`users/{userId}`**
-    -   A top-level document for each user, primarily for organizing subcollections.
+    -   A top-level document for each user.
     -   **Subcollection: `brandProfiles/{userId}`**
         -   Stores the user's `BrandData` (name, description, logo URL, plan details, etc.).
 There is only one document in this subcollection, with the same ID as the user.
     -   **Subcollection: `savedLibraryImages/{imageId}`**